lamini-ai/lamini-examples/rag.md

 List the worst rated projects that my company launched in 2023.
 ```

-In (TODO: add location), line TODO
+The code below takes `prompt`, the original prompt as import and creates the augmented prompt.
 ```
 llm(prompt)
 ```
-creates the augments prompt.

 ## Step 3: Generation